+• The Joint Committee has a Risk and Audit committee, the procedures and regulations for its effective operation have been developed with reference to perceived best practice and CIPFA guidance and as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities.
 Audit Committee Terms of Reference have been documented and approved by the Committee.
 The terms of reference set out a clear statement of purpose that it will provide an independent assurance on the adequacy of the Council's risk management framework and associated control environment.
-It will provide an independent scrutiny of the Council's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
+It will provide an independent scrutiny of the joint Committee's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
+The Audit Committee was set up in April 2012 and no meetings were held in the financial year ended 31 March 2012.

-8. Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.
+ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.